BOC Frequently Asked Questions

 Where can a find a form for submitting a petition?

-Forms are not available for submitting petitions as each one is unique.
-Sample petitions are available on this site.
-You can also find them at: Engineer, State; Board of Control – Water Administration; Current Rules and Regulations; Ch.
+You can also find them on the Wyoming Secretary of State's website.
+Look for Engineer, State; Board of Control – Water Administration; Current Rules and Regulations; Ch.
 0 – Appendix A – Sample Petitions and Forms (http://soswy.state.wy.us/Rules/default.aspx).

 How do I file a petition?

-All required documentation must be submitted to the Board of Control and accompanied be the required fees.
-Go to Engineer, State; Board of Control – Water Administration; Current Rules and Regulations; Ch.
+You can also go to Engineer, State; Board of Control – Water Administration; Current Rules and Regulations; Ch.
 5 – Petition Information (http://soswy.state.wy.us/Rules/default.aspx) for a list of the required documents.

-What are the petition fees?
+What are the petition fees and what are they for?

 When do I need to file the petition for it to be considered at the next Board meeting?

-The petition must be filed at least 30 days prior to the date of the meeting at which the petition is to be considered.
+The petition must be filed at least 45 days prior to the date of the meeting at which the petition is to be considered.

 How do I find out if I have any water rights?

-A search of the agency’s data base is required.
+A search of the agency’s database is required.
 You will need to log into e-Permit and using the search features available enter the legal description of the property you are interested in.

 What is an Authorization to Detach Water Rights (ADWR)?